bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 In many ways, the most interesting lessons came from the unexpected surprises, so we'll spend most of our time on those, but before we do, I just want to quickly recognise the things that actually went to plan.

+1. Bootstrap 5 provided the scaffolding I needed to lay the site out using almost only their standard features and components:
+   1. Bootstrap's [grid layout](https://getbootstrap.com/docs/5.0/layout/grid/) with [breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) made it easy to make the site completely responsive — it scales elegantly from the smallest phone screen to the largest desktop display.
+   2. The navigation is all built using Bootstrap [NavBars](https://getbootstrap.com/docs/5.0/components/navbar/), some with [Dropdowns](https://getbootstrap.com/docs/5.0/components/dropdowns/), [Buttons](https://getbootstrap.com/docs/5.0/components/buttons/), some grouped into [Button Groups](https://getbootstrap.com/docs/5.0/components/button-group/), and [Breadcrumbs](https://getbootstrap.com/docs/5.0/components/breadcrumb/).
+   3. Bootstrap [cards](https://getbootstrap.com/docs/5.0/components/card/) are used throughout the site to build little modular pieces of content — for example, the episode lists are built with cards for each episode laid out using a [Grid card](https://getbootstrap.com/docs/5.0/components/card/#grid-cards) layout.

-1. Our discussions on Jekyll Layouts and Liquid Templates were detailed enough that I rarely needed to go beyond the features in our PBS examples, and when I did, our explorations armed me well enough to get what I needed from the documentation with minimal effort.
+2. Our discussions on Jekyll Layouts and Liquid Templates were detailed enough that I rarely needed to go beyond the features in our PBS examples, and when I did, our explorations armed me well enough to get what I needed from the documentation with minimal effort.
-2. In terms of the basics, using SASS variables to customise Bootstrap worked just like I thought it would.
+3. In terms of the basics, using SASS variables to customise Bootstrap worked just like I thought it would.
 Within just a few minutes, I had successfully configured Bootstrap to use the custom colours and fonts from my corporate style guide.
 (But notice the little qualifier at the start; put a pin in Bootstrap customisation for later!)
-3. Customising my OpenGraph metadata proved as rewarding as I'd hoped it would — when I share episode links on social media, they look better than ever now!
+4. Customising my OpenGraph metadata proved as rewarding as I'd hoped it would — when I share episode links on social media, they look better than ever now!
 (E.g. [social.bartificer.ie/…](https://social.bartificer.ie/@ltpod/116109296418516823#.))

 ### The Unexpected Surprises